vcwebio/modeco.package.ksqldb_sasl/README.md

 # `package.ksqldb_tocloud` - ModEco

-The ModEco ksqldb to cloud module package.
+The ModEco Confluent ksqlDB package, with SASL authentication.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 This package a KSQL server instance to be used with Kafka.